June 2023 Dispatch

 The topic for discussion was, “Strengthening Our Local Camps”.

-The essence of this was to increase and engage our membership to better fight against the destruction of Southern culture.
+The essence of this was to increase and engage our membership to better fight

 It was a very good meeting and I will share what I learned at the next meeting.